plumatic/plumatic.github.com/_posts/2014-03-31-schema-0-2-0-back-with-clojurescript-data-coercion.markdown

 title: 'Schema 0.2.0: back with Clojure(Script) data coercion'
 date: 2014-03-31 14:56:52.000000000 -07:00
 ---
-*tl;dr: [Schema](https://github.com/prismatic/schema) 0.2.0 is here, adding support for data coercion and 5x faster validation.
-We've also added Schema support in [Plumbing and Graph 0.2.0](https://github.com/prismatic/plumbing).
+*tl;dr: [Schema](https://github.com/plumatic/schema) 0.2.0 is here, adding support for data coercion and 5x faster validation.
+We've also added Schema support in [Plumbing and Graph 0.2.0](https://github.com/plumatic/plumbing).
 Join the discussion on Hacker News and let us know what you think.*

-Back in September, Prismatic [released](http://blog.getprismatic.com/blog/2013/9/4/schema-for-clojurescript-data-shape-declaration-and-validation) the first version of [Schema](https://github.com/prismatic/schema), and we've been blown away by the interest and contributions from the community since.
+Back in September, we [released](http://plumatic.github.io/schema-for-clojurescript-data-shape-declaration-and-validation/) the first version of [Schema](https://github.com/plumatic/schema), and we've been blown away by the interest and contributions from the community since.
 Schemas are declarative descriptions of data shapes that make it easy to document and validate Clojure(Script) data.
 We use Schemas all over our codebase, and others seem to share our finding that Schemas can make Clojure development clearer, faster, and more fun.

-In addition to a variety of small bugfixes, improvements, and a huge performance boost (see the [Changelog](https://github.com/Prismatic/schema/blob/master/CHANGELOG.md)), version 0.2.0 brings something new to the party: **transformations**, which provide a way to perform structured manipulation of data using rules cued by Schemas.
+In addition to a variety of small bugfixes, improvements, and a huge performance boost (see the [Changelog](https://github.com/plumatic/schema/blob/master/CHANGELOG.md)), version 0.2.0 brings something new to the party: **transformations**, which provide a way to perform structured manipulation of data using rules cued by Schemas.

 ## Why Transformations?